IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 Now, there are many alternatives when it comes to the two linear parts.
 In this article, we shall use the following architecture.
-Both the model for neutrals and the one for promoters have the same structure, and for simplicity, we shall describe in detail only the former.
+Both the model for neutrals and the one for promoters have the same structure, and for simplicity, only the former is described in detail.
 For the log-odds of neutrals, the model is

 $$
 \mu^u_i = b^u + \sum_{j = 1}^M \delta^{uj}_{I_j[i]}